Bryukh/checkio-articles/golden-pyramid.md

 # Checkio Player Solutions

-[@gyahun_dash] made the interesting realisation of dynamic programming method in ["DP" solution][gyahun_dash-dp].
-He used "reduce" to work at rows by pairs with accumulating and "map" to process each level.
+[@gyahun_dash] made an interesting realisation of a dynamic programming method in ["DP" solution][gyahun_dash-dp].
+He used "reduce" to work the rows by pairs with accumulating and "map" to process each level.

 ```